 A native of Decatur, Illinois, Ms. Lampkin began her career with the University in 1979.
 In 1987, she was promoted to associate dean of students responsible for residence life.
 She also served as the University's compliance officer for the Americans with Disabilities Act from 1991 to 2000.
 In 2012, she was recognized with the Thomas Jefferson Award for excellence in service, the highest honor the University community bestows upon its faculty.
-She is the recipient of several other awards from the University community, including the Gordon F. Rainey, Jr. Award for Vigilance to the Student Experience in 2008; the Algernon Sydney Sullivan Award in 2005; the Elizabeth Zintl Leadership Award in 1998; the Raven Award in 1995; the IMP Distinguished Faculty Award in 1994; the Ernest H. Ern Award, presented by Student Council in 1988; and the Dean's Dissertation Research Award in 1984.
+She is the recipient of several other awards from the University community, including the Z Society Distinguished Faculty Award in 2015; the Gordon F. Rainey, Jr. Award for Vigilance to the Student Experience in 2008; the Algernon Sydney Sullivan Award in 2005; the Elizabeth Zintl Leadership Award in 1998; the Raven Award in 1995; the IMP Distinguished Faculty Award in 1994; the Ernest H. Ern Award, presented by Student Council in 1988; and the Dean's Dissertation Research Award in 1984.

 Ms. Lampkin is an adjunct professor in the Curry School of Education's Center for the Study of Higher Education.
 She has taught a graduate course on the organization and administration of student affairs programs as well as an undergraduate seminar on honor and ethics, an area of special interest stemming from her involvement with the University's student-run honor system.
 She is the co-author of Mountains and Passes: Traversing the Landscape of Ethics and Student Affairs Administration.
 In 2000, the University of Vermont presented her with the Salva Dignitate ("With Dignity Uncompromised") Award, which honors alumni who are exceptional educators and leaders in times of change.

 Ms. Lampkin earned her doctorate of education from the University of Virginia in 1986; her dissertation was entitled "A Study of Procedures for the Dismissal of Students Exhibiting Psychological Problems at Public Colleges and Universities."
 She holds a master's degree in student personnel services in higher education from the University of Vermont.
 As an undergraduate, she studied at Marian University where she earned a bachelor's degree in special education.
-She is married and has two children.
+She is married and has two adult children.